Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space: Twisted Eisenstein series for

 The most conceptual way to see the first claim above is probably to use Green's identity

 If we have $\Delta u=0$, then the first integral is 0.
 The third integral should vanish since contributions from {\lq\lq}opposing sides{\rq\rq} in the boundary of the fundamental domain should cancel each other.
 This would force the second integral to be 0, which means $u$ is constant.
-This argument works in principle, but for example in \cite[Theorem 4.1.7]{ElGrMe98} they spend several pages making it rigorous.
+This argument works in principle, but for example in \cite[Theorem 4.1.7]{ElGrMe98} they spend several pages making it rigorous in the three dimensional case.
 Instead we will give an argument using the Fourier expansion and the mean value theorem for harmonic functions.

 \begin{lemma} We have that $\lambda_0(\chi)=0$ if and only if $\chi$ is trivial. \end{lemma}

 \begin{proof} Suppose $\lambda_0(\chi)=0$ and let $u$ be a corresponding eigenvector, i.e. $u \in \Ltwo$ and $\Delta u = 0$.
 Then we can consider the Fourier expansion of $u$ at a cusp $\mathfrak{a}$ of $\Gamma$.
 We know from \cite[Ch.
 6, p.10]{SarnakNotes} that the Fourier expansion of $u$ takes the form